ramilitani/auditlog-service/README.md

 __Requirements__

-  The project must have  the follow tools installed to run:
+  The project require the following tools installed to run:
   - JAVA 8
   - ActiveMQ
   - MongoDB